aayushARM/planet-cv/README.md

 # planet-cv
 Implementation of a Mulitlabel, Multiclass classification task using Squeeze-an-Excitation Resnet-154 architecture.
+Used on the dataset obtaiend from Kaggle(https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data)